TosbackCgusBridge-Bot/CGUs-versions/Oreilly/Privacy Policy.md

 O'Reilly Media Privacy Policy

-This version (Version 2.0) of O'Reilly Media, Inc.'s Privacy Policy is effective as of December 2, 2014.
+This version (Version 2.1) of O'Reilly Media, Inc.'s Privacy Policy is effective as of November 9, 2016.

 This Policy ("Policy") describes the privacy practices of O'Reilly Media, Inc. ("O'Reilly," "we," "us," "our") and governs how we collect, store, process, transfer, use, and protect personal information collected from and about you.
-This Policy applies to the websites that we own and that display or link to this Policy, including the websites located at oreilly.com, but does not apply to oreillyschool.com.
-Specific information relating to the O'Reilly School of Technology's privacy practices may be found here.
+This Policy applies to the websites that we own and that display or link to this Policy, including the websites located at oreilly.com.
 This Policy also applies to your access to these websites via mobile devices.
 This Policy does not apply to any O'Reilly websites, products or services that display or link to their own privacy policies, or that do not link to or display this Policy.

-O'Reilly Media, Inc. has received TRUSTe's Privacy Seal certifying that this Policy and our practices comply with the TRUSTe program viewable on the validation page available by clicking the TRUSTe seal.
-The TRUSTe certification only covers information collected on the O'Reilly websites listed on the validation page, and to our conference specific mobile applications that link to this Policy.

 Please contact us at if you have questions or concerns about this Policy.
-If we do not resolve your question or concern satisfactorily, then please contact TRUSTe at https://feedback-form.truste.com/watchdog/request.
+If we do not resolve your question or concern satisfactorily, then please contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.

-O'Reilly Media, Inc. complies with the U.S. — EU Safe Harbor Framework and the U.S. — Swiss Safe Harbor Framework set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal data from the European Economic Area and from Switzerland.
-You can learn more about the Safe Harbor program, and view our Safe Harbor certification at http://www.export.gov/safeharbor.

 *   Information We Collect
 *   How We Use Information We Collect